This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Mammoth Hot Springs

-GOOD TO KNOW: When that hot water meets the surface, it brings along some carbon dioxide, and that’s the secret sauce for making something cool called calcium carbonate.
-This special substance forms the stunning travertine formations – think of them as Mother Nature’s unique sculptures, shaped over time.
+GOOD TO KNOW: When the hot water meets the surface, it brings along carbon dioxide, which reacts with limestone to form calcium carbonate.
+This is what creates the stunning travertine terraces—a constantly evolving masterpiece shaped by nature over time.

 Mammoth Hot Springs / 9-Day Grand Teton, Yellowstone, and Glacier Road Trip